projectara/greybus-spec/source/hardware_model.rst

 - The subsequent section, :ref:`hardware-model-initial-states`,
   defines the initial values of each Interface State.

+- Certain groups of Interface States have special meaning within the Greybus Specification.
+These groups of Interface States, named *Lifecycle States*, along with transitions between them managed by the Greybus System, are given in :ref:`hardware-model-lifecycle-states`.

-Subsequent definitions within the Greybus Specification define how certain Greybus :ref:`Operations <glossary-operation>` affect Interface States in a Greybus System.
+Subsequent definitions within the Greybus Specification define how certain Greybus :ref:`Operations <glossary-operation>` affect Interface States and Lifecycle States in a Greybus System.

 .. _hardware-model-interface-states: